CathalD/BlueCarbon_Eelgrass_Workshop/03_Field_Methods/README.md

 ---

 ## Collecting a core, step by step

+***NOTE to Claude - Make this a side by side table, with room for a photo which I will paste, the description on the right, and below we will have a link to the video and an attached qoute *** Also note we will divide the steps by line ---- and when needed additional infromation (such as the table oin step 3, etc) ***

 ### 1. Select the location and record conditions
 Within each plot, pick a spot representative of the plot.
 The guide recommends probing